Switch-org/analytics-tracker/docs/usage-guide.md

 # Usage Guide

-This comprehensive guide shows you exactly how to use `@atif910/analytics-tracker` in your applications.
+This comprehensive guide shows you exactly how to use `user-analytics-tracker` in your applications.
 From installation to advanced use cases, everything is covered here.

 ## 📦 Table of Contents